Before we even look into ways to improve help desk ticketing or ticket management, let’s understand what exactly help desk ticketing is –

-Not only is ticket the way that help desk agents solve issues more quickly, ticketing is usually the way that the help desk gets paid.
+Not only is ticket the way that Help desk agents solve issues more quickly, Ticketing is usually the way that the help desk gets paid.
 The accounts department will hand all the tickets over to the customer and the customer will review and audit them, making sure the help desk isn’t trying to cheat.

 Ticketing also allows us to look at how many issues of a certain type we are getting and how we are dealing with them.
 We can get a sense of how well we are handling one particular issue and where we might need to improve.

-Ensure that every agent updates the ticket with EVERYTHING
+- Ensure that every agent updates the ticket with EVERYTHING